Broccoliux/Black-Flipper/README.md

 # Flipper Black

 A custom open-source wireless hacking tool inspired by Flipper Zero, but designed with significantly more flexibility and power.
-Built on a 4-layer PCB and designed entirely in KiCad, it uses no modules—only bare ICs—with every trace routed by hand.
+Built on a 4-layer PCB and designed entirely in KiCad, it uses no modules only bare ICs with every trace routed by hand.

-Designed to outperform Flipper Zero in many hardware aspects, including range, protocol support, processing power, display size, touchscreen capability, GPS, LoRa, and Wi-Fi integration.
+Designed to outperform Flipper Zero in many hardware aspects, including range, protocol support, processing power, display size, touchscreen capability, GPS, LoRa, and WiFi integration.
 The only thing still missing is a strong firmware team to unlock its full potential.

 # Why I Built This